The Regimen Help

 A Check out the back and body acne page of acne.org for a full report on back acne and an effective regimen to clear it up.Back to top

 Q I exercise during the day and sweat.
 Should I wash afterward?
-And what's up with the white residue on my face when I exercise?

 A Sebaceous follicles (where acne is formed) and sweat glands are separate parts of your skin which do not touch.
 Sweating should theoretically not affect acne since acne is formed in the sebaceous follicle and sweat does not enter this area.
 Sweating does not warrant a third washing.
 If you want to wash after a workout, try to plan your workout before your morning or evening regimen.